 The Centre for Performance Research (CPR) was established in Cardiff in 1988.
 It is the successor to Cardiff Laboratory Theatre, formed in 1974.
 CPR is a multi-faceted arts organization, working nationally and internationally.
 It is based in Aberystwyth, Wales and Falmouth, England.

 Through its participation and presentation programmes – working across a range of disciplines that include dance and theatre, installation and performance, music and multimedia projects, site specific and landscape-based events – CPR promotes emerging artists and ideas, explores the relationship of innovation to tradition and pursues (sometimes against prevailing trends and fashions) the underlying artistic and socio-political issues raised by the work.

 Inscribed within every project is the desire to affect change, with the key objectives being investigation, discovery and sharing.
-These objectives are to enable audiences and practitioners to engage with traditional and emerging ideas, methods and theatre practices from around the world and, through this dynamic interchange, foster a vibrant and distinctive theatre ecology in Wales and the UK.
+These objectives are to enable audiences and practitioners to engage with traditional and emerging ideas, methods and theatre practices from around the world and, through this dynamic interchange, foster a vibrant and distinctive theatre ecology in the UK.